-In 2014, investors pumped $6.5 billion into 459 health technology startups across the US, many of which originated at hackathons.
+In 2018, healthcare companies across the US raised over $24 billion—half of which was invested in digital health alone—and many of which originated at hackathons.
 Traditionally a hackathon is where a large group coders come together to collaborate in order to create usable software or ideas.
 We’ve turned this idea on its head and bring together hackers, makers, entrepreneurs, and healthcare professionals to build on everyone’s collective knowledge and experience in order to tackle some of the industry’s most complicated issues.

 You take action at A2 Health Hacks

 Don’t feel like you fit into any of the categories below?
 That’s fine!
 Tell us what skills you bring and why you’re passionate about healthcare.
 Everyone has something to contribute!

 It’s not always about inventing something new or solving problems through software.
 Many of today’s healthcare problems are caused because not everyone thinks about the end user when developing solutions.
 Maybe it’s about rethinking the approach for a process, engineering new physical prototypes, or redesigning someone’s DIY efforts to reach a larger audience.
 Makers have a unique way of approaching the world’s problems and what better way to have an impact than on healthcare issues!

 Hackers, Coders, Developers, & IT

 We need anyone involved in programming and software development to help make this event successful!
 It’s not just about knowing the problems the healthcare industry faces, but understanding the capability of technology to solve problems.
 Help us think outside the box and reframe issues into problems that can be solved through the development of innovative software or programing.

 Medical, Academic, Social Health, Policy, & Public Health